 Embrace the sit-down dinner this party season

-As I socialize a lot and am out every other night for a cocktail party for a client or a brand with whom we work, I really crave the intimacy that a sit-down dinner creates.
+As I socialise a lot and am out every other night for a cocktail party for a client or a brand with whom we work, I really crave the intimacy that a sit-down dinner creates.
 I like being able to have meaningful conversations with my guests, and I think it is easier to tell the story I wish to tell when I can control the food, the wine, the music and, of course, the flowers.

 Serve beautiful, simple, seasonal food